* Dollar close to 3-year low, supporting commodities

 * Saudi Arabia would rather see tight market than end cuts early

 * U.S. data show crude inventories up in week to Feb.
-9 (Adds latest prices)
+9 (Adds quotes, latest prices)

 NEW YORK, Feb 15 (Reuters) - Oil prices were mixed on Thursday with Brent paring losses and U.S. crude turning positive as a weak dollar and Saudi Arabia's comments that OPEC and other producers were committed to their pact on cutting supplies outweighed record U.S. production and rising inventories.

 Brent futures were down 26 cents, or 0.4 percent, at $64.10 a barrel by 12:17 p.m.
 EST (1717 GMT), while U.S. West Texas Intermediate (WTI) crude was up 31 cents, or 0.5 percent, at $60.91.